tejasindurkarr/Real-Estate-Property-Management/README.md

-# Rbrickks Technology – MERN Stack Real Estate App
+# MERN Stack Real Estate App

 This is a full-stack web application using the MERN stack that allows users to manage real estate properties.